 An anal fissure is a tear in the lining of the lower rectum (anus).
 It can itch and cause pain.
 You may notice bright red blood on toilet paper after you wipe.
-A fissure may form if you are constipated and try to pass a large, hard stool or if you do not relax your anal muscles during a bowel movement.
+A fissure may form if you're constipated and try to pass a large, hard stool or if you don't relax your anal muscles during a bowel movement.

 Most anal fissures heal with home treatment after a few days or weeks.
 If you have an anal fissure that takes more time to heal, your doctor may prescribe medicine.
 In rare cases, surgery may be needed.

-Anal fissures do not lead to colon cancer or other serious illnesses.
-However, if you have blood mixed in with the stool, talk to your doctor.
+Anal fissures don't lead to colon cancer or other serious illnesses.
+But if you have blood mixed in with the stool, talk to your doctor.

 Go to https://www.healthwise.net/patientEd

 Enter F805 in the search box to learn more about "Anal Fissure: Care Instructions".

 Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine